 In response to the ‘Reflecting Realities’ survey conducted by the Centre for Literacy in Primary Education in 2018, which found that only 4% of UK children’s books featured a non-white hero, the CLPE teamed up with Letterbox Library to promote picturebooks celebrating equality and diversity.
 Their early years picks below are a great place to start in developing your picture book library:

-My own favourite picture book for reflecting on the social movements we’ve witnessed this summer is ‘Hands Up!’ by Breanna J. McDaniel, illustrated by Shane W. Evans.
+My own favourite picture book for reflecting on the social movements we’ve witnessed is ‘Hands Up!’ by Breanna J. McDaniel, illustrated by Shane W. Evans.
 It tells the story of a young Black girl who lives joyfully and freely, and channels her youthful creativity and optimism in celebration of her, and her peers’, lived experience.

-Children, of course, are enormously sensitive to the emotions and experiences of their adult caregivers, who might struggle to see themselves reflected in the joyful, hopeful picture books we share with little ones.
 For parents and practitioners, I recommend Charlie Mackesy’s ‘The Boy, the Mole, the Fox and the Horse.’
 It’s a ‘grown-up’ picture book which might provide you with a little extra space for reflection and drawing strength during these difficult times.
 Described as an ‘inspiration and hope in uncertain times’ when it won the (adult!)
 Waterstones Book of the Year in 2019, Mackesy’s beautifully illustrated book with its spare, profound prose is a testament to the absorptive power of picture books.

 Books have the capacity to provide readers of all ages with a mirror, a window, or a sliding door, whenever we need one most.